Back to Work

 Kudos to you, Swati!

-I did think Women Returners will be in a better position to find work, as work-from-home becomes the New Normal or Next Normal.
+I did think Women Returners would be better positioned to find work as work-from-home becomes the New Normal or Next Normal.
 Swati’s experience corroborates that.

 Are you prepared to be head-hunted by recruiters?